sheenatoroy/sheenatoroy/README.md

 - 👋 Hi, I’m @sheenatoroy
 - 👀 I’m interested in making good coffee, reading articles and blogs about Tech
-- 🌱 I’m currently learning java
+- 🌱 I have skills in Java, Vb.net and C#.
+For now, I am learning web developement specifically HTML, CSS and JS.
 - 📫 You can reach me at my ig account @__sheenatoroy__

 <!---